Anti-PowerPoint Party

 The Anti PowerPoint Party (APPP) is a Swiss political party dedicated to decreasing professional use of Microsoft PowerPoint and other forms of presentation software, which the party claims "causes national-economic damage amounting to 2.1 billion CHF" annually and lowers the quality of a presentation in "95% of the cases".
 The party advocates flip charts as an alternative to presentation software.

-APPP was formed by former software engineer Matthias Poehm and Port Lincoln footballer Billy-O-Roderick ahead of the 2011 federal elections in Switzerland.
+APPP was formed by former software engineer Matthias Poehm ahead of the 2011 federal elections in Switzerland.
 Prior to founding the party, Poehm wrote a book (The PowerPoint Fallacy) opposing the use of PowerPoint.
 The party's goal is to become the fourth largest party in Switzerland in terms of membership, and to initiate a national "referendum in order to seek for a prohibition of PowerPoint [and other presentation software] during presentations."
 APPP states that it does not support prohibition, but will use a referendum to raise awareness about the cause.
 As of February 2021, the party had 4,632 members, making it the eighth largest party in Switzerland.